 The opioid epidemic gets a lot of media attention.
 However, it’s not the only drug that causes addiction.
 Many people don’t know that other prescription drugs like Adderall are also addictive.
-At Ashley Addiction Treatment, we effectively educate and treat clients suffering from Adderall addiction.
+At Ashley Addiction Treatment, we effectively educate and treat clients through our Adderall addiction treatment program in MD.

 What Is Adderall?

 Adderall is a prescription drug medical professionals use to treat ADHD.
 What most people don’t realize is that Adderall is a strong stimulant and Schedule II controlled substance.
 Similar to cocaine, this amphetamine affects the central nervous system.